 But Take A Moment To Do It The Right Way

+While broadband has become very much the default internet connection everywhere from homes to offices and coffee shops, there are still a lot of places where a high-speed connection is not available, or you're stuck tethering to your phone with only one "civilization bar" to get your Aero-News.
 ANN goes through a lot of trouble to make the graphics flashy and cool and an integral part of the story.
 But let's face it, they're bandwidth-intensive.
-So here are a couple of thoughts on how to correct that problem and get the most out of Aero-News in the least amount of time.
+So here are a couple of thoughts on how to correct get the most out of Aero-News in the least amount of time.

 First, subscribe.
 That way, you can get the latest aviation news in your e-mail every day.
 To link up with Aero-News, head for www.aero-news.net and go to My Stuff.
 Then, on the left side of the page, click on "About Me."